What does EEG stand for?

 Terms briefly explained

 The Renewable Energy Sources Act (EEG) was introduced in Germany on 1 April 2000 and replaced the Electricity Feed-in Act, which had been in force since 1991.
 It was intended to pave the way for new technologies such as wind and solar energy to enter the market.
-The principles were prioritised feed-in and guaranteed purchase of green electricity as well as fixed payments.
+The principles were prioritised feed-in and guaranteed purchase of renewable electricity as well as fixed payments.
 This laid the foundation for the expansion of renewable energies.

 What is the Renewable Energy Sources Act?